 VM-20 Appendix 2 second paragraph

 It is important to note up front that the development of prescribed default costs is based entirely on analysis of corporate bonds.
-Default costs for other fixed income securities and commercial and agricultural mortgages are assumed to follow those of corporate bonds with similar NAIC designations through a mapping tool called “PBR credit rating.”
+Default costs for other fixed income securities and commercial and agricultural mortgages are assumed to follow those of corporate bonds with similar NAIC Designation Categories.
 Examples of other fixed income securities are structured securities, private placements and preferred stocks.
-Discussions at the NAIC during 2009–2010, particularly at the Valuation of Securities (E) Task Force, focused on the observation that similarly rated assets of different types may have similar likelihood of default or loss of principal but may have a significantly different distribution of the severity of that loss.
-Discussions have particularly focused on the different drivers of severity between structured securities and corporate bonds.
-As a result, the Valuation of Securities (E) Task Force has been developing updated methods to assign NAIC designations for C-1 RBC purposes for structured securities in order to better take into account these differences.
-The VM-20 procedure to assign a PBR credit rating has been structured so that in the cases where the Task Force decides to go away from directly using the ratings of approved ratings organizations, the PBR credit rating will be based on the NAIC designation rather than underlying ratings.
-Where the Task Force continues to authorize use of underlying ratings, the PBR credit rating also will be based on those ratings.
-However, VM-20 uses the underlying ratings to assign the PBR credit rating in a somewhat different manner.

 VM-20 Appendix 2, end of section A.4

-Among tables published on the NAIC website (See Section H):
+Among tables produced by the NAIC and published on the NAIC website or available upon request (See Section H):

 Table A shows baseline default costs using Moody’s data.